 - Inferior function

 Even though the dominant and auxiliary functions describe nearly 90% of your personality type, knowing about the tertiary and inferior functions is also important.
-In fact, understanding what the functions mean and how they work depending on their position in the stack is one of the most revelatory concepts in MBTI theory.
+In fact, understanding what the functions mean and how they work depending on their position in the stack is one of the most revelatory concepts in 16 personalities theory.
 By learning more about this concept, you will be able to pinpoint your blind spots, weaknesses, and areas that need work.

 The dominant function is a person’s most well developed and strongest function.
 It usually develops when a person is around 13 years old, and it governs the way they perceive and interact with the world around them.
 If this function is introverted, the individual will act as an introvert, and if it’s extroverted – as an extrovert.
 The dominant function is the most apparent thing that people recognize in others.
 However, in the case of introverts, the dominant function may not be so easy to spot, as they often hide their true colors and let their auxiliary function shine instead.